List of Regular Show characters: Doug "The Doppelganger" Shablowski

-Douglas "The Doppelganger" Shablowski, or Doug for short (voiced by Roger Craig Smith) is the antagonist in the episode "Temp Check".
-He is an otter who is a serial scam artist whose strategy involves presenting himself as a drifter seeking work with the intention of taking over other people's lives, and is hired by Rigby as a temporary employee at the park to perform duties typically assigned to him by Benson.
+Douglas "The Doppelganger" Shablowski, or Doug for short (voiced by Roger Craig Smith), is the antagonist in the episode "Temp Check".
+He is an anthropomorphic otter who is a serial scam artist whose strategy involves presenting himself as a drifter seeking work with the intention of taking over other people's lives, and is hired by Rigby as a temporary employee at the park to perform duties typically assigned to him by Benson.
 His relationship with Mordecai ends up making Rigby jealous.
 He eventually becomes a clone of Rigby and even sounds the same.
 After doing multiple tests with Rigby's favorite things, Mordecai tricks Doug into revealing himself by offering a hug and he accepts (which the real Rigby would never do).
 Upon realizing that his cover is blown, Doug attempts to flee but is quickly apprehended by Skips and placed in custody by the local authorities for his crimes.
 It is also revealed that he had been pulling the same scam all over the country.
-As he is being taken away, Doug, as a sign of good faith, tells Rigby that while he himself doesn't have much to be thankful for, Rigby has friends, a job and a home – something the raccoon shouldn't take for granted.
+As he is being arrested, Doug, as a sign of good faith, tells Rigby that while he himself does not have much to be thankful for, Rigby has friends, a job, and a home – something the raccoon should not take for granted.
 He is last seen in the same cell with Mr. Ross when the park is sent into space even after serving over five years, suggesting he received a lengthy prison sentence for all his scandals.